WANT TO SAVE THIS RECIPE?

 Every time I pass by a Korean bakery, I have to resist the urge to buy my favorite bread, soboro bread.
-Soboro bread, also known as gombo or Korean streusel bread, is basically a soft roll with peanut crumble.
+Soboro bread, also known as gombo or Korean peanut streusel bread, is basically a soft roll baked with peanut streusel.
 When fresh out of the oven, it's incredibly delicious.
 My mouth is just drooling thinking about it!
-I became curious as to how bakeries create this wonderful treat and so I decided to try making it myself.
-Although soboro bread only costs about $1.50 per bread, I can now make them fresh at home!

 Recipe

-Soboro Bread (Korean Streusel Bread)
+Soboro Bread (Korean Peanut Streusel Bread)

 Ingredients